 - Finalise the terms of your research contract with the NHS Trust, before obtaining the Research Passport.
 This avoids undue effort and expense in completing the NHS Research Passport if the Research Contract is not approved.

-- Download the Research Passport form [doc]
+- Download the Research Passport form from the IRAS website

 - Complete sections 1 to 4 of the Research Passport form